Need Help? Give us a call.

-In this follow-up to his best-seller “Crush It!”
-Gary Vaynerchuk breaks down how intertwined your personal brand is with your entrepreneurial success, especially in today’s social media-driven world.
+In this follow up to his best-seller “Crush It!,” Vaynerchuk breaks down how intertwined your personal brand is with your entrepreneurial success, especially in today’s social media-driven world.

 Using this book, entrepreneurs can study practical and tactical advice to using every major (and some minor) social media platform to advance their brand.
 Stories of how other business owners utilized Vaynerchuk’s advice to their advantage form the basis of the book and provide a framework for you to do the same.

 Do you know what your company’s OKRs are?
 In fact, do you even know what OKRs are at all?
-If not, you should read this best-selling book about “Objectives and Key Results,” which John Doerr brought to Google and countless other companies after learning about this measurement process at Intel in the 1970s.
+If not, you should read this best-selling book about “objectives and key results,” a concept Doerr brought to Google and countless other companies after learning about this measurement paradigm at Intel in the 1970s.